krish2523/MovieMingle/README.md

-# Book My Show
+# MovieMingle
- This is a Project on Book My Show Clone application
+ This is a Project on buying and renting recommended movie application
 # cmds
 React: npx create-react-app bms
        cd bms